 What the K Avenue corridor actually offers

 The Kure Beach Fishing Pier extends from the center of the strand and is the main geographic landmark in town beside Fort Fisher State Historic Site to the south.
-Dining right at the pier is limited, but the pier anchors the mental map: the K Avenue restaurants sit within easy walking distance, and building a day around the pier, a meal, and Fort Fisher gives the trip a clear shape without needing more than that.
+Dining right at the pier is limited, but the pier anchors the mental map.
+The K Avenue restaurants sit within easy walking distance, and building a day around the pier, a meal, and Fort Fisher gives the trip a clear shape without needing more than that.

 Timing the day